antonio-schmidtgen/berlin-short-term-rental-market-analysis/README.md

 # Berlin Short-Term Rental Market Analysis

 This is my data analyst capstone project.
-I explored Berlin's short-term rental market to understand what affects pricing, occupancy, and guest satisfaction.
+I looked at Berlin's short-term rental market to understand what affects pricing, occupancy, and guest satisfaction.

 I used real Airbnb data for Berlin from Inside Airbnb (September 2025).
-The project follows a typical data analysis workflow: cleaning the data in Python, exploring it with charts, using SQL to investigate the key questions, and preparing KPI tables for a Tableau dashboard.
+The project follows the usual analysis steps: cleaning the data in Python, exploring it with charts, using SQL to answer the key questions, and preparing KPI tables for a Tableau dashboard.